PariRaghuwanshi1906/Academic-Record-Management-System/README.md

 ## ❗ Problem Statement
 Managing student records manually is time-consuming and prone to errors.
 This project provides a simple digital solution for efficient academic record management.

+## 🎯 Why This Project Matters

+This project demonstrates how simple programming concepts can be applied to solve real-world problems like data management, improving efficiency and reducing manual errors.

 ## ⭐ Key Features
 - ➕ **Add Student:** Register a new student with detailed information (Registration Number, Name, Course, CGPA, State)
 - 🔍 **Search Student:** Find any student using their unique registration number.